JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    )
    ```

 2. Fill up the two lists for unwatched videos and watched videos, respectively.
-For now, add these declarations at
+Add these declarations at
    file-level in `Main.kt`:

    ```kotlin